PhyoMK/ML-zoomcamp/Midterm_Project/README.md

 ## How to Run

- There is docker file, also pipfile and pipfile.lock so you just need to run these file.
+ There is a docker file, also pipfile and pipfile.lock so you just need to run these file.